 Step 1 – Launch Ubuntu

-Look for the Sandstorm-ready Ubuntu AMI one-click AMI launcher after sign-in.
+Look for the Sandstorm-ready Ubuntu one-click EC2 launcher after sign-in.

 It is important you select this version instead of the plain Ubuntu so that the correct seurity group settings can be put in place for running Sandstorm apps.